Death of Ayrton Senna: Extrication and trip to hospital

 Senna's car was eventually lifted onto a truck and returned to the pit lane where officials impounded it.
 However, an unidentified person insisted that the black-box data carried on the car be removed.

-At 3:00p.m., around 43 minutes after the crash, the helicopter landed in front of the Maggiore Hospital.
+At 15:00, around 43 minutes after the crash, the helicopter landed in front of the Maggiore Hospital.
 Doctors rushed Senna into intensive care; a brain scan confirmed the diagnosis made on the track.
-At 3:10p.m., Senna's heart stopped beating, doctors restarted his heart, and he was placed on a life-support machine.
-Senna's brother Leonardo arranged for a priest to perform the last rites which occurred at 6:15p.m.
-Senna's heart stopped beating again at 6:37p.m., and it was decided not to restart it.
+At 15:10, Senna's heart stopped beating, doctors restarted his heart, and he was placed on a life-support machine.
+Senna's brother Leonardo arranged for a priest to perform the last rites which occurred at 18:15.
+Senna's heart stopped beating again at 18:37, and it was decided not to restart it.
 Doctor Maria Teresa Fiandri, the emergency department head physician at the hospital who was off-duty and had been watching the race live from home with her sons, immediately left for the hospital and arrived at the same time as Senna's helicopter landed.
 In her interview after 20 years, she confirmed that the blood loss suffered by Senna was due to a damaged superficial temporal artery and that, apart from his head injuries, Senna appeared serene and the rest of the body was intact.
-Fiandri became responsible for providing medical updates to the media and public that had amassed at the hospital and, at about 7:00p.m., she announced that Senna died at 6:40p.m.
+Fiandri became responsible for providing medical updates to the media and public that had amassed at the hospital and, at 18:40, she announced that Senna had died.

-It was later revealed that, as medical staff examined Senna, a furled Austrian flag was found in his car—a flag that he had intended to raise in honour of Ratzenberger if he won the race.

-Some time after the race, Ian Harrison was called by an Italian lawyer informing Harrison of Senna's death and that it was being treated as a "road traffic accident".
+Some time after the race, Williams team manager Ian Harrison was called by an Italian lawyer informing Harrison of Senna's death and that it was being treated as a "road traffic accident".
 Early in the morning of 2 May, Harrison was called by another lawyer, who took him to a mortuary.
 Harrison declined to see Senna's body upon being asked.

-Following some stability and aerodynamic issues Senna's Williams FW16 was re-engineered by Adrian Newey to provide better handling at the request of Senna and Hill.
-After the end of the season, the cars were significantly changed to be safer.
-At Imola, Tamburello was changed from a flat-out left-hander to a chicane and a slow left-hander.

 State funeral

-Senna's death was considered by many of his Brazilian fans to be a national tragedy, and the Brazilian government declared three days of national mourning.
-In an exception to airline policy, Senna's coffin was allowed to be flown back to his home country not as cargo but in the passenger cabin of a Varig McDonnell Douglas MD-11 commercial jetliner to São Paulo–Guarulhos International Airport, accompanied by his younger brother, Leonardo, and close friends.
-Senna's coffin was covered with a large Brazilian flag.